 Sally has served as president of the Greater Lansing Estate Planning and Probate Council, past board member of the Women Lawyer’s Association, adjunct professor at Thomas M. Cooley Law School and Baker College, and was named as one of Lawyer’s Weekly’s Up and Coming Lawyers.

-Currently she serves as the Treasurer of the Resolution Services Center of Central Michigan, a past board member of St. Luke Lutheran Church, a past board member of the Eaton Rapids Medical Center Foundation, a member of the Eaton County Bar Association and Co-Chair of the Probate and Estate Planning Section of the Ingham County Bar Association, the State Bar of Michigan’s Appellate Section, Agricultural Law Section, Alternative Dispute Resolution Section, and Probate and Estate Planning Section, and the American Agricultural Law Association where she was a returning speaker at the 2016 Annual Symposium.
+Currently she serves as a board member of the Resolution Services Center of Central Michigan, a past board member of St. Luke Lutheran Church, a past board member of the Eaton Rapids Medical Center Foundation, a member of the Eaton County Bar Association and Co-Chair of the Probate and Estate Planning Section of the Ingham County Bar Association, the State Bar of Michigan’s Appellate Section, Agricultural Law Section, Alternative Dispute Resolution Section, and Probate and Estate Planning Section, and the American Agricultural Law Association where she was a returning speaker at the 2016 Annual Symposium.
 In November, 2017, she was one of 9 Lansing area women selected to participate in the American Cancer Society’s Power in Purple Campaign where she pledged to wear purple every day of the month and to raise at least $2500 in donations.
 She earned a certificate from the Institute of Continuing Legal Education in Probate and Estate Planning and frequently speaks and publishes on estate and probate topics.
 Sally was recently interviewed for the Michigan Lawyers Weekly in the article, “Staying out of Trouble.”

 Her recent speaking engagements include:

 Testified in front of the House Judiciary Committee regarding proposed legislation to amend the Estates and Protected Individuals Code; September 15, 2020